ubirch/zookeeper-service-discovery/README.md

 ### Leadership selection

 By default, the first application that gets registered on Zookeeper will be the leader of the pack.
-By running two instances of the cats creator, you will see how it is possible for the apps to take leadership, and relinquish when exiting the pack.
+By running two instances of the cats' creator, you will see how it is possible for the apps to take leadership, and relinquish when exiting the pack.

 Taking leadership